 About the course

-The aim of the MSc taught course is to provide students with the necessary training and practical experience to enable them to integrate post-genomic molecular biology with biological function.
+The aim of the taught MSc in Pharmacology course is to provide students with the necessary training and practical experience to enable them to integrate post-genomic molecular biology with biological function.

 The course is taught over one year from October to September, comprising three 10-week terms and a fourth summer term.

-The first term covers core material using lectures, seminars and practical work, and aims to ensure that all students have achieved the core knowledge of the principles and practice of pharmacology.
+The first term covers core material using lectures, seminars and practical work, and aims to ensure that all students achieve the core knowledge of the principles and practice of pharmacology.
+The subjects covered include cell and receptor pharmacology, tissue and organism pharmacology, and pharmacology of the nervous system.
+At the end of the term, students sit a computer-based qualifying exam; passing this exam allows them to continue the course.

 The third term is mainly taken up by research for a practical dissertation which is expected to involve four months of experimental work, extending throughout the term and into the long vacation term.
 The dissertation is written up and handed in to the examiners.
 Students also produce a poster presenting their research project which forms the basis for an oral examination.